You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Tickets can be bought online in advance, which can make things cheaper.
 But in peak season, getting to the dock early is still a good idea.

 In general, ferries are affordable.
-For example, the trip between Zadar and the island of Ilovik takes 1.5 hours and costs €10-12, while to Unije, the trip is 2.5 hours and costs €12-15.
+For example, the trip between Zadar and the island of Ilovik takes 1.5 hours and costs €10-12, while the journey to Unije takes 2.5 hours and costs €12-15.

 The lowest prices are in the winter months and the highest in the peak season.